itpp-labs/access-addons/access_apps/doc/index.rst

 Configuration
 =============

-After the installation of this module by default no one has access to install modules.
+After the installation of this module by default no one has access to installing modules.
 To control such permission follow the steps below.